BarsEnkhtur/R2E/README.md

 I built this app because I was burning out.
 As someone grinding through job applications, coding projects, gym sessions, and learning new skills, I needed a way to track my weekly progress without losing sight of what I was actually accomplishing.

-The problem wasn't lack of motivation—it was lack of visibility.
+The problem wasn't lack of motivation, it was lack of visibility.
 I'd work hard all week, then feel like I hadn't done anything meaningful.
 Sound familiar?

 So I created this momentum tracker for myself.
 A simple way to:
 - Log every meaningful task I completed